-Where a conflict arises, whether material, actual, potential or perceived, Council Staff must declare the conflict and remove themselves entirely from the procurement process at the earliest opportunity.
+Where a conflict arises, whether general or material, Council Staff must declare the conflict and remove themselves entirely from the procurement process at the earliest opportunity.

 6. Risk Management

 Risk management is to be appropriately applied at all stages of procurement activities ensuring sufficient planning is carried out, in order to protect and enhance Council's capability to prevent, withstand and recover from interruption to the supply of goods, services and works and/or other forms of loss.